AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 In other words, our intercept estimate is 6.76 so when the TV advertising budget is zero we can expect sales to be 6,760 (remember we're operating in units of 1,000).
 And for every $1,000 increase in the TV advertising budget we expect the average increase in sales to be 50 units.

 It's also important to understand if the these coefficients are statistically significant.
 In other words, can we state these coefficients are statistically different then 0?
 To do that we can start by assessing the standard error (SE).
-The SE for $\beta_0$ and $\beta_1$ are computed with:
+The SE for $$\beta_0$$ and $$\beta_1$$ are computed with:

 $$SE(\beta_0)^2 = \sigma^2\bigg[\frac{1}{n}+\frac{\bar{x}^2}{\sum^n_{i=1}(x_i - \bar{x})^2} \bigg], \quad SE(\beta_1)^2 = \frac{\sigma^2}{\sum^n_{i=1}(x_i - \bar{x})^2}   \tag{3} $$

-where $\sigma^2 = Var(\epsilon)$.
+where $$\sigma^2 = Var(\epsilon)$$.
 We see that our model results provide the SE (noted as *std.error*).
 We can use the SE to compute the 95% confidence interval for the coefficients:

 $$ \beta_1 \pm 2 \cdot SE(\beta_1)  \tag{4}$$